ServBay MariaDB/MySQL Troubleshooting Guide

 utf8mb4

-# If the backup is for a specific database
+# Assume backup is for a specific DB

 # mysql --defaults-file=/Applications/ServBay/etc/mariadb/<version>/my.cnf -u root -p -e "CREATE DATABASE <target_database_name>;"

-# Import with correct configuration, username, password, and database
+# Use correct config, username, password, and DB for restore

 mysql --defaults-file=/Applications/ServBay/etc/mariadb/<version>/my.cnf -u <username> -p <target_database_name> < /Applications/ServBay/backup/mariadb/<version>/<your_backup.sql>